Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

-# Set up an API
+## Step 1: Set up an API
-Set up the pieces to set up an API
+Set up a basic endpoint with the Web API

 ## Objectives
 - Set the Web API's dependencies and add it into the app via MVC (since it's in the same package)
 - Set up a basic endpoint
-- Return in-memory data in a RESTful way

 1. Set up MVC!
 The Web API has been merged into MVC, so it's all one package.